 7 Easy Steps Of Growing Citrus Trees In Containers

 For thousands of years, gardeners have grown citrus in containers.
-Oranges, lemons, and limes were grown in many of the original glasshouses, or orangeries.
-To grow oranges, grapefruits, lemons, limes, or kumquats, you don't need a glasshouse or greenhouse, nor do you need to reside in a tropical region.
+Oranges, lemons, and limes were grown in original glasshouses or orangeries.

 10 Best Citrus Trees For Containers

-Before starting growing citrus trees in containers, you should find the citrus types that will be suitable for your containers.
+Before growing citrus trees in containers, you should find the citrus tree types suitable for your containers.

 Mandarins thrive in full sun and mild temperatures.
 If you live in a cold area, protect your plants from cold drafts and freezing temperatures in the winter.

 Clementine oranges are a cross between mandarins and tangerines.
-With no seeds, the taste is sweeter and the fruit is more luscious.
+The taste is sweeter with no seeds, and the fruit is more luscious.
 Here's how to grow them.

 Tangerines, on the other hand, are mandarin hybrids.
-They have a sweet flavor, but are tangier than clementines.
+They have a sweet flavour but are tangier than clementines.

 The fruit of ‘Fukushu' is sweeter than normal, and the tree is thornless.